mediaexplorer74/DodoArchipelago/README.md

 - Secondary W10M device : sdk 10240 (Astoria) - init state
 - Game build status - ok, and main game mode seems to be ok :)
 - Sound effects partially fixed (effects ok, but no background misic at now)
-- Original kbd control still presend for desktop mode
+- Multi-control support realized (keyboard+touchpanel+joystick)
-- No Screen scaling for non-follscreen mode.
+- No Screen scaling for non-follscreen mode
 - Experimentation (debugging) with special "Debug panel" (blocked in *main* branch, available in *dev* branch)
 - world generator reconstructed by me, and... game logics cardinally changed (DoDo "clone" NPC discovered and shown)))
+- compatibility with Visual Studio 2017 IDE (for brave real WinPhone/Lumia device debug!)))

 ## Known problems
 - Not all sound effects work good (strange bug with *null* items at soundeffect list)
 - No background music
-- Textures (tiles) are huge (so, no W10M compatibility at now!)
+- Background textures (tiles) are huge (so, disable tiles for W10M compatibility)
-- No TouchPanel (touchscreen) support
 - Intro cutted (no multi-threading in WinSDK 10240)
 - World repairing promblem (Game "forget the world" after restarting and regenerates it...)
 - No story cutscenes
 - No upgradable buildings (only "inventary" parst is ready)
+- Improper screen borders.

 ## ToDo